lunayuehuang/MSE544_ImageSegmentation/README.md

 > **Windows + Nvidia GPU** — open a terminal and run `nvidia-smi` to check your installed CUDA version (shown in the top-right of the table).
 Match the PyTorch wheel in **Step B** to that version (e.g. CUDA 12.6 → `whl/cu126`, CUDA 12.8 → `whl/cu128`).
 It is **often fine if your system CUDA is newer than the PyTorch CUDA build** — Nvidia drivers are backward-compatible, so a system showing CUDA 12.8 will happily run a `cu126` PyTorch wheel.
 Just don't go the other way (don't install a newer PyTorch CUDA than your driver supports).

-### Step A. Install Miniconda and create a new environment
+### Step 0.F.
+Install Miniconda and create a new environment

 Install **Miniconda** from [docs.anaconda.com/miniconda](https://docs.anaconda.com/miniconda/) (pick the installer that matches your OS).
 After install, open a fresh terminal — **Anaconda Prompt** on Windows, or any terminal on macOS/Linux — and create a dedicated environment for this tutorial: